 Established in 1974, the Dog Cemetery is a tribute to Mans Best Friend.
-With over 80 loved ones now buried, the cemetery is unique to Corrigin and worth a visit.
-Take time to read some of the headstones, which are all made and maintained by a local resident.
+With over 200 loved ones now buried, the cemetery is unique to Corrigin and worth a visit.
+Take time to read some of the headstones of beloved pets in their final resting place.

-Located 5kms out of town on the Brookton Highway, the cemetery is landmarked by a statue of a large dog.
-Any person is welcome to bury their dog at the cemetery; though contact with the Shire office must be made first.
-You can call the office on (08) 9063 2203.
+Located 5kms west of town on the Brookton Highway, the Cemetery is landmarked by a statue of a large dog.
+Any person is welcome to bury their dog at the cemetery, although contact with the Shire office must be made first.
+Call the office on (08) 9063 2203 during business hours.

 Pioneer Museum details

 || Sundays 2pm - 5pm and Wednesday 1pm - 4pm

 (other days by arrangement – Phone: 9063 2930)